 Consumers have more reason now than ever before to be skeptical about the food they eat in restaurants and which they purchase at the local grocery store.
-Major food recalls on a consistent basis have become part of the norm in the U.S. Most recently, meatball manufacturer Buona Vita Inc. recalled more than 300,000 pounds of various frozen meat and poultry products due to possible listeria monocytogenes contamination, according to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).
-The U.S. Department of Agriculture also announced in May a recall of August Foods Inc.’s approximately 20,520 pounds of lamb koftis.
+Major food recalls on a consistent basis have become part of the norm in the U.S. Most recently, meatball manufacturer Buona Vita Inc. recalled more than 300,000 pounds of various frozen meat and poultry products due to possible listeria monocytogenes contamination, according to the U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS).
+The U.S. Department of Agriculture also announced in May a recall of August Foods Inc.’s approximate 20,520 pounds of lamb koftis.

 With a growing list of recalled perishables not to mention the 24-hour news cycle that shines a light on the impact that recalls have on public safety and health, consumers are more aware of quality issues that can arise at any step in the supply chain—be it in fertilizing the crops and feeding the cows; or while cooking, processing, packaging and distributing goods.
 And manufacturers and produce companies need to step up to the plate to meet FDA regulations and ensure safe precision in their supply chain.